mdn/content/files/en-us/web/javascript/reference/global_objects/array/groupbytomap/index.md

 ## Description

-The `groupByToMap()` method executes the `callbackFn` function once for each index of the array, returning an object indicating the group of the associated element.
+The `groupByToMap()` method executes the `callbackFn` function once for each index of the array, returning a value indicating the group of the associated element.
-The objects returned by the callback are used as keys for a {{jsxref("Map")}} (later returned by `groupByToMap()`), where the associated value is an array containing all the elements for which the callback returned the same object.
+The values returned by the callback are used as keys for the {{jsxref("Map")}} returned by `groupByToMap()`.
+Each key has an associated array containing all the elements for which the callback returned the same value.

 `callbackFn` is invoked for _every_ index of the array, not just those with assigned values.
 This means it may be less efficient for sparse arrays, compared to methods that only visit assigned values.